rabbitmq/erlang-rpm/README.md

 dnf install -y erlang
 ```

-#### Erlang 25 on RHEL 8, CentOS 8, modern Fedora, Rocky Linux (x86-64)
+### Erlang 25 on RHEL 8, CentOS Stream 8, modern Fedora, Rocky Linux (x86-64)

-To use the most recent Erlang version on RHEL 8, CentOS Stream 8, Rocky Linux:
+Erlang 25 x86-64 releases can be provisioned on RHEL 8, CentOS Stream 8, Rocky Linux, and modern Fedora
+using a dnf (yum) repository on Cloudsmith:

 ``` ini
 # In /etc/yum.repos.d/rabbitmq_erlang.repo